 In this communication guide, the voice of the Church refers to the distinct and unified tone, style, and word choice used in all Church communications.
 A consistent voice helps people identify, recognize, and understand communications from the Church.
-It also helps the Church consistently convey its Communication Attributes (see 1.4).
+It also helps the Church consistently convey its global communication attributes (see 1.3).

-Understanding the Communication Attributes can help you make decisions about wording, style, and tone that ensure your message is in keeping with the Church's distinct voice and is meaningful to God's children and their different perspectives (see 2.0).
+Understanding the global communication attributes can help you make decisions about wording, style, and tone that ensure your message is in keeping with the Church's distinct voice and meaningful to God's children and their different perspectives (see 2.0).

-3.1.1 The Church's Communication Attributes
+3.1.1 The Church's Global Communication Attributes

-Church communications should reflect these attributes:
+Church communications should reflect these global communication attributes:

-Click on each of the examples at right or scroll through the following pages to see how the voice of Church communications can convey the Communication Attributes.
+Click on each of the examples at right or scroll through the following pages to see how the voice of Church communications can convey the global communication attributes.
 Each page gives an example of how voice and tone can affect the way a message is shared.